-- Support the credibility of the ProTerra Certification Standards and their adaptability to the reality they operate in. - Raising awareness about impact on biodiversity and climate change. - Empowering farms and businesses throughout the food supply chain, to become vectors of environmentally and socially responsible business practices.
+- Support the credibility of the ProTerra Certification Standards and their adaptability to the reality they operate in. - Raising awareness about impact on biodiversity and climate change. - Empowering and supporting farms and businesses throughout the food and feed supply chain, to become vectors of environmentally and socially responsible business practices.

-ProTerra Foundation understands that there is an urgent need to find alternatives to conventional meat products as cattle raising is a relevant cause of anthropogenic induced climate change.
-Sustainable diets are needed based on the use of alternative protein sources.
+ProTerra Foundation understands that there is an urgent need to find alternatives to conventional meat products as cattle raising is a relevant cause of anthropogenic-induced climate change.
+Sustainable diets based on the use of alternative protein sources are needed.
 In this respect, insects are an alternative and have traditionally been used as food and feed in several parts of the world.
-They are a much more sustainable source of protein as, among other aspects, their production requires a significant smaller area of land (reducing the impact of land conversion and deforestation), and there is a reduced emission of greenhouse gases (associated with the enteric fermentation from cattle).
+They are a much more sustainable source of protein as, among other aspects, their production requires a significantly smaller area of land (reducing the impact of land conversion and deforestation), and there is a reduced emission of greenhouse gases (associated with the enteric fermentation from cattle).

-However, insect processing on an industrial scale should, to be fully sustainable, include an additional series of requirements related to human rights, worker's health and safety, relation with community, control of the release of pollutants to the air and water among others.
-ProTerra has therefore created the ProTerra Insecta Standard to cover these sustainable topics within the insect food/feed supply chain and in this way contribute to empowering farms and businesses to become vectors of environmentally and socially responsible business practices.
+However, insect processing on an industrial scale should, to be fully sustainable, include an additional set of requirements related to human rights, workers' health and safety, relation with the community, control of the release of pollutants to the air and water among others.
+ProTerra has therefore developed the ProTerra Insecta Standard to address these sustainability issues within the insect food and feed supply chain and in this way contribute to empowering farms and businesses to become vectors of environmentally and socially responsible business practices.